the History of Jews in Sicily: from the fall of jerusalem to THE present

 The Modern-Day Jewish Community in Sicily

-Over the centuries the influence of the Inquisition diminished.
+Over the centuries, the Inquisition's influence diminished.
 Finally, in 1741, the King of Naples, Charles III, invited the Jews back to Sicily.

 The call went unanswered.
 The Jews had already settled elsewhere.

-It was only in 2008 - more than five hundred years after the expulsion - that the first synagogue was opened in Sicily.
+Only in 2008 - more than five hundred years after the expulsion - was the first synagogue opened in Sicily.
 Thanks for this goes to the American-Italian Rabbi Stefano Di Mauro.
 The synagogue is on the site of an old Jewish quarter in Syracuse.

 An old Jewish ritual bath also remains in Syracuse.
 It is the oldest and largest Jewish bath in Europe.

-Another Jewish baths is in Palermo, below Palazzo Marches in the old centre.
-This place is only open to the public a couple of times a year.
+Another Jewish bath is in Palermo, in the old center below Palazzo Marches.
+This place is only open to the public a few times a year.

 Hebrew Bible.